sherifmagdy32/gaming_os_tweaker/docs/GPU_DRIVER_GUIDE.md

 After

-- Use nvidiaProfileInspector from `scripts/additional_files` or get at <https://github.com/Orbmu2k/nvidiaProfileInspector/releases>
+- Use nvidiaProfileInspector from `scripts/tools` or get at <https://github.com/Orbmu2k/nvidiaProfileInspector/releases>
-- Import the `scripts/additional_files/low_latency.nip` and apply
+- Import the `scripts/config/apps/low_latency.nip` and apply
+- (Optional) there is a script that can do this automatically, at `scripts/optional_helpers`

 **You are done!**